Winter Wildlife Adventures for Families in Marin and North Bay

 Christmas Bird Count for Kids

 The Christmas Bird Count for Kids is a half-day event modeled after the annual Christmas Bird Count held by Audubon chapters around the United States.
 Kids no identify and counting birds and then gather together to report results and compile data.
 It's a popular and rewarding experiences for young conservationists!
-This winter there will be several events in the North Bay: Petaluma (January 6, 2018), Point Reyes (January 7, 2018), and Sonoma Valley (2018 daye TBA).
-Pre-registration is required.
+This winter there will be several events in the North Bay: Point Reyes (Sunday, January 13, 2019), and Sonoma County (Monday, January 21, 2019).
+Pre-registration is required for these events.

 Nature for Kids with Marin County Parks